TITLE AND ABBREVIATION

 As an AIMSCI-sponsored Journal with no manuscript processing and publication fees, Reactive Oxygen Species (ROS) strives to contribute to the advancement of science by publishing cutting edge knowledge on reactive oxygen and related species/entities (including antioxidants) in chemistry, biology, and medicine.
 The Journal publishes articles of the highest scientific quality and integrity, and emphasizes the quality rather than the quantity of the publications.
-In this regard, all manuscripts submitted to ROS will undergo a two-phase review process.
-The manuscript will be first evaluated by the Journal’s Editorial Review Committee consisting of three internationally well-recognized experts in the field for its scientific merit and broad impact.
+In this regard, unless specified, all manuscripts submitted to ROS will undergo a two-phase review process.
+The manuscript will be first evaluated by the Journal’s Editorial Review Committee for its scientific merit and broad impact.
 This editorial review typically takes less than 3 working days.
-Manuscripts judged to be of significant scientific merit and broad impact will then undergo the second phase peer review by at least two outside experts in the field.
+Manuscripts judged to be of significant scientific merit and broad impact will then undergo the second phase peer review by outside experts in the field.
 Manuscripts judged to be of limited scientific merit and little broad impact by the Editorial Review Committee will be declined without further undergoing the second phase peer review.

 The eventual acceptance of a manuscript for publication in ROS will be primarily based on assessing the peer reviewers’ comments in four areas including (1) the originality, (2) the quality, (3) the potential impact, and (4) the readability of the work in conjunction with the recommendations by the Journal’s Editorial Review Committee.

-The typical turn-around time for peer review is about 2 weeks.
+The typical turn-around time for peer review is about 3 to 4 weeks.

-Reactive Oxygen Species is a bimonthly journal that publishes 6 issues in 2 volumes per year.
+Reactive Oxygen Species publishes 4‒6 issues in 2 volumes per year.